UiPath/uipathcli/README.md

     uri: https://<your-automation-suite-cluster-url>
 ```

-*Note: You can also disable HTTPS certificate validation by adding `insecure: true` to you profile but this imposes a security risk.
+*Note: You can also disable HTTPS certificate validation by adding `insecure: true` to your profile but this imposes a security risk.
 Please make sure you understand the implications of this setting and just disable the certificate check when absolutely necessary.*

 And you simply call the CLI with the `--profile automationsuite` parameter: